fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a binary operator 'höhere Zeitableitung'
 - 'höhere Zeitableitung' has the alternative label 'higher order time derivative'
 - The type of argument1 of 'höhere Zeitableitung' is 'reellwertige Funktion'
-- The type of argument2 of 'höhere Zeitableitung' is 'integer'
+- The type of argument2 of 'höhere Zeitableitung' is 'integer number'
 - The result type of 'höhere Zeitableitung' is 'reellwertige Funktion'
 - 'höhere Zeitableitung' is associated to 'Zeitbereich'
 - There is a general statement: